Economics (ECO)

 ECO 340.
 Internship.
 (0-20)

 Available to Farmer School of Business (FSB) majors and minors.
 Available for 0 credit hour during spring, summer and fall terms.
 Available for 1 credit hour during summer terms only.
 For one hour of credit, student must secure a sponsoring FSB faculty member within his/her major or minor to supervise the internship and accompanying required internship reflection paper.
 ECO 340 is not available during winter term.
 Students are to work through their respective academic departments to enroll in the course.
 Credit/no credit only.
-Note: FSB students may earn a maximum 2 credit hours toward graduation for BLS/BUS/ECO/ESP/FIN/ISA/MGT/MKT 340.
+Note: FSB students may earn a maximum 2 credit hours toward graduation for ACC/BLS/BUS/ECO/ESP/FIN/ISA/MGT/MKT 340.

 Prerequisite: 55 earned hours and permission of department.